 Instituto Nacional de Saúde (INS), Maputo, Mozambique is a public research institution under the Ministry of Health, prioritizing on epidemiological surveys and conduct of GCP clinical trials on diagnostics and treatment, with the aim of and making innovations available to the population.
 INS is commissioned to advise the Ministry of Health on change of public health guidelines.
 Together with network partner – LMU, the study site recently completed a small-scale observational study with 90 TB patients which applies lung function measurements, clinical and socio-economic evaluation and will inform and shape the design of the TB Sequel Cohort.

-The MRC-Unit, The Gambia has an established track record in human TB research involving epidemiology, immunology and microbiology.
+Medical Research Council Unit The Gambia at the London School of Hygiene & Tropical Medicine has an established track record in human TB research involving epidemiology, immunology and microbiology.
 It has set up and maintains a longitudinal household-contact platform for over 15 years.
 The Unit leads TB activities in the West African Tuberculosis network, which comprise 7 countries and receives Mtb strains form these settings as well as delivers training opportunities in TB management through the network to many regional partners.
 It has played an active role in many EDCTP-funded grants and is internationally recognized for its capacity building in Africa with a focus on individual career development, laboratory training and conduct of clinical trials.

 NIMR-Mbeya Medical Research Centre (NIMR-MMRC), Tanzania is both a basic research centre with advanced immunology and molecular biology facilities, and a trial site with state-of-the art TB and safety laboratory.
 It conducts GCP-compliant TB drug and diagnostic trials including REMox and MAMS, basic research programmes on biomarkers as well as several trials on new diagnostics and interventions in the health system.
 MMRC has experience from multiple population based cohort studies, enrolling and following-up 20.000 individuals over 5 years.